virkillz/ex_ccxt/README.md

 ## Contributing 🤝

 Found a bug?
 Want to add a feature?
 PRs welcome!
 This library is a work in progress and we're always looking for help.
 Or do you think we should totally implement the full CCXT in Elixir instead of wrapping the JavaScript library?
+Yeah somebody need to do that.
+Not me for now though.

 ## Disclaimer ⚠️